NStanley0524/Financial_Database_Management_SQL/README.md

 where transaction_date between '2014-01-01' and '2014-07-20';
 ```

-Results show SQL ONLY scanned transaction table of year 2014
+Results show SQL ONLY scanned transaction table of year 2014 and not the entire dataset...Optimization fully accomplished.

 ![image](./Screenshots/explain%20analyze2.png)